 Boophone disticha var. ernesti-ruschii Dinter & G.M.Schulze is now considered to be a subspecies of Boophone haemanthoides (see below).

 Boophone haemanthoides F.M.Leight. is found mainly in the west coastal areas of the Western Cape of South Africa, but extends to the Bokkeveld Plateau.
 These are areas with winter rainfall.
-It grows in sand or dolerite outcrops on coastal flats or upland slopes.
+Plants grow 30-40 cm high in sand or dolerite outcrops on coastal flats or upland slopes.
 Summers are hot and dry.
-The bulbs are really large and produce flowers in midsummer with leaves in autumn.
+The bulbs are really large (up to 18 cm in diameter) and produce flowers in midsummer with leaves in autumn.
 This species has varied colors in the flowers, mostly pink to creamy white.
 From seed, this species took 14 years to mature for Diana Chapman.

 The form grown by Rob Hamilton has striking large red bracts from which creamy-pink flowers emerge.
 The plant pictured in the first two photos was grown and photographed by Rob Hamilton.
 The third photo is of a large patch of leaves near Nieuwoudtville taken August 2001 by Mary Sue Ittner.
 The last two photos were taken by Cameron McMaster near Nieuwoudtville and Middelpos September 2011.